by Hunter Bower // GeauxPreps.com Owner

 The lessons that Chretien was taught by her father early still run through her mind each and every time she steps up to the plate or makes a play out in the field.
 The true grit and determination that fans witnessed as Jonathan dominated the diamond resemble the play that you see in Madison when she faces adversity on and off the field.

-Chretien often takes herself back to that day in May of last year when she and her father shared her special moment of winning the award for most outstanding player after the state title game.
+Chretien often takes herself back to that day in May of last year when she and her father shared her special moment of winning the award for the most outstanding player after the state title game.
 It’s a memory that continues to push her to be the best.

 The Lady Buccaneers have enjoyed a company of monumental victories so far in the 2022 season as Chretien continues to play an integral part in her team’s bid for a consecutive state championship.
 And through it all, the team has an angel in the outfield looking on.